bunnyfic/live-weather-dashboard/README.md

 - **4-day Chance of Rain** bar chart
 - **Location switcher** — quick-select buttons for popular cities, plus a search box with live wildcard/substring autocomplete
 - **Auto-refreshes** every 10 minutes
-- Flat, solid mint-green & light-brown theme with a bear mascot in the header
+- Flat, solid mint-green & light-pink and dark themed with a mascot in the header

 ## 📦 What's in this repo